aidanreilly/broadcast/README.md

-# radio-broadcast
+# Broadcast

 Broadcast stereo inputs to a configured icecast server from the norns music computer.
 Starts broadcasting on script load.

-`radio-broadcast-01.pset` with configured broadcast compression settings gets loaded on first run.
+`broadcast-01.pset` with configured broadcast compression settings gets loaded on first run.

-Create an `.env` file at the root of the repo with the following content, updating the variables with values:
+Create an `icecast.env` file at the root of the repo with the following content, updating the variables with values:

 ```txt
 username=<USERNAME>